cimryan/teslausb/headless-scripts/Readme.md

     ```
      (For now, please leave the REPO and BRANCH set to the settings above.)

-* Boot it in your Pi, give it a bit, watching for a series of flashes (2, 3, 4, 5) and then a reboot and/or the CAM to become available on your PC/Mac.
+* Boot it in your Pi, give it a bit, watching for a series of flashes (2, 3, 4, 5) and then a reboot and/or the CAM/music drives to become available on your PC/Mac.
 The LED flash stages are:

 | Stage (number of flashes)  |  Activity |
 |---|---|